Mission Statement of the Swanson Middle School Counseling Team

-In confidential setting, students are assisted in understanding their feelings, attitudes, concerns, and behaviors.
+In confidential settings, students are assisted in understanding their feelings, attitudes, concerns, and behaviors.
 Counselors establish a relationship characterized by respect, understanding, openness, acceptance and trust.

-Through a series of planned classroom learning experience, counselors assist teachers with meaningful activities targeting the personal, social, academic, and career development of all students.
-In the fall, counselors will spend 2 days in the classrooms presenting the students with information on bullying, teasing, and sexual harassment.
-In addition, in January and February counselors will review/create with students their 6 year plan as well as course selection for the upcoming year.
+Through a series of planned classroom learning experiences, counselors assist teachers with meaningful activities targeting the personal, social, academic, and career development of all students.

-Counselors may confer directly with teachers, parents, administration and other helping professionals to help students in the school setting.
-In this role, the counselor helps others to assists the student in dealing more effectively with developmental or adjustment needs.
+Counselors may confer directly with teachers, parents, administration and other helping professionals to assist students in the school setting.
+In this role, the counselor collaborates with others to assist the student in dealing more effectively with developmental or adjustment needs.

-Counselors are responsible for the coordination of various services and activities ion the school.
-Examples of these activities include crisis intervention programs, parent and student orientation and education programs, parenting skills courses and peer mediation programs.
+Counselors are responsible for the coordination of various services and activities in the school.
+Examples of these activities include crisis intervention programs, character education initiatives such as Admirable Admirals, parent and student orientation and education programs, parenting skills courses and peer mediation programs.
 Counselors often coordinate referrals to the school psychologist, social worker and various community agencies.

 Developmental Guidance and Counseling Program

 The developmental guidance and counseling program in Arlington Public Schools is composed of organized objectives and activities, based upon the National Standards for School Counseling Programs.
-The curriculum nay be presented in classrooms or advisory groups.
-The objectives may be integrated into subject-area curriculum.
+The curriculum may be presented in classrooms or advisory groups.
+The objectives may be integrated into subject-area curriculums.